 The summary box of a credit card will tell you the maximum number of interest-free days, but how do you really know how many days of interest-free time you get on your purchases?

-This maximum span of time varies from purchase to purchase and includes two discrete time periods—the time from any purchase until statement closing date PLUS the time from statement closing date until the due date.
+This maximum span of time includes two discrete time periods—the time from any purchase until statement closing date PLUS the time from statement closing date until the payment due date.
 The first part is variable and depends upon when in your billing cycle you make a purchase.
-The second part is fixed (and can be calculated as the maximum interest free period less 31 days), most frequently ranging from 21 to 25 days.
+The second part is fixed (and can be calculated as the maximum interest free period less 31 days), most frequently ranging from 17 to 25 days.

 No-Interest Promotional Periods for Purchases and Balance Transfers

 On average, the interest-free period for the UK credit card issuers we analyzed was a minimum of 23 days (from the statement closing date) up to a maximum of 54 days (from purchase date).
-For these issuers, you were eligible for an interest-free purchases period if you paid your full balance by the due date either EVERY month or in at least the past two consecutive billing cycles.
+In most cases, you'll be eligible for a grace period on purchases if you paid your full balance by the due date either EVERY month or in at least the past two consecutive billing cycles.